 Plant and Animals on Korcula island – Being a part of the Mediterranean region, Korcula’s vegetation is Mediterranean too.
-More than 60% of Korcula surface is covered by dense conifer woods (some varieties of pine and cypress) or other Mediterranean plants: holm oak, carob, bay and olives, as well as scrubs of varieties of heather and herbs: rosemary, sage, lavender, marjoram, oregano… Korcula was densely populated by various plant few thousands of years ago when Greeks arrived here too…As far as animals are concerned, a variety of sea life around the island is particularly rich, due to Island’s largely unpolluted waters, including fish, various crabs, octopuses, squids, sea urchins etc.. read more
+More than 60% of Korcula surface is covered by dense conifer woods (some varieties of pine and cypress) or other Mediterranean plants: holm oak, carob, bay, and olives, as well as scrubs of varieties of heather and herbs: rosemary, sage, lavender, marjoram, oregano… Korcula was densely populated by various plants a few thousands of years ago when Greeks arrived here too…As far as animals are concerned, a variety of sea life around the island is particularly rich, due to Island’s largely unpolluted waters, including fish, various crabs, octopuses, squids, sea urchins, etc.. read more

 Read my small collection of extracts from some press articles about Korcula.
-I categorised them too – just couldn’t resist 😉 There are also some of “not-so-great” comments (see on the bottom of the page)
+I categorized them too – just couldn’t resist 😉 There are also some “not-so-great” comments (see on the bottom of the page)

 Best so far:

 Korcula among 20 paradise islands: ” The greenest, most independent and most interesting of Croatia’s 1,000 or so islands, Korcula was a favourite Greek holiday spot over 2,000 years ago.
 Very much a law unto itself – as you might expect from a community that resisted the sieges of centuries – Korcula town is a mini-fortress enclosed with honey-coloured stone walls that contain hidden treasures, from icons to Tiepolo, as well as architectural delights in every narrow, cobbled street. ” The Observer, Sept 2003